Miami Marlins: 2003–2011

-The Marlins introduced new uniforms before its second World Series-winning season.
+The Marlins introduced new uniforms before their second World Series-winning season.
 On the home uniforms, teal was relegated to accent color status with black the primary lettering and pinstripe color.
 Silver accents were also added to the letters.
 A sleeved alternate pinstriped home uniform replaced the original sleeveless version, sharing the same design as the primary home uniform except with the "F" logo on the left chest.
 The "F" logo also took its place on the left sleeve in place of the primary logo.
 Road uniforms again featured "Florida" but shared the same script look and color scheme as the home uniform (with an underline after the letter "A").
 White accents were added to the letters.
 In addition, the Marlins began wearing a black alternate uniform, featuring the same "Marlins" script but in silver with teal, black and white accents.
 Both alternate uniforms lacked the front chest numbers.

 In 2010, the Marlins changed its road uniform design, replacing "Florida" with "Marlins".
 The sleeve logo patches were also removed.

 Kyle Skipworth (left) in the 2003–2011 home uniform; Chris Coghlan (2nd from left) in the 2003–2009 road uniform; Giancarlo Stanton (2nd from right) in the 2010–2011 road uniform; Dan Uggla (right) in the 2003–2011 black alternate uniform.

 2012–2018

 Rebranding as the Miami Marlins, the team introduced a new color scheme with orange, black and blue.
 The "M" insignia is white with orange, yellow and sky blue accents, along with a stylized abstract marlin on top.
 This logo served as a cap logo as well as a patch on the left sleeve.
 The primary home, road and black alternate uniforms all feature "Miami" in front, with the first "M" shaped similarly to the cap and sleeve logos.
-The home and road uniform feature black letters with silver trim, along with orange drop shadows on the numbers, while the alternate black uniform feature white letters with silver trim and orange numbers with silver trim and black drop shadows.
-The orange alternate uniform featured the team name in white with sky blue accents; however the abstract marlin was located atop the letter "I".
+The home and road uniform feature black letters with silver trim, along with orange drop shadows on the numbers, while the alternate black uniform features white letters with silver trim and orange numbers with silver trim and black drop shadows.
+The orange alternate uniform featured the team name in white with sky blue accents; however, the abstract marlin was located atop the letter "I".
 Letters were black with silver trim, while sky blue drop shadows were featured on the numbers.
 The Marlins primarily wore all-black caps, though for a brief period they wore alternate all-orange caps.

 Giancarlo Stanton (left) in the 2012–2018 home uniform; Mat Latos (2nd from left) in the 2012–2018 road uniform; Wei-Yin Chen (2nd from right) in the 2012–2018 black alternate uniform; José Fernández (right) in the 2012–2018 orange alternate uniform.